 Believing Karma: Necessary on the Buddhist Path

-Believing karma, cause and effect, makes us authentic practitioners.
+Believing in karma, cause, and effect makes us authentic Dharma practitioners.
 Here, Phakchok Rinpoche speaks very directly to our cynicism and doubts.
-He says frankly that we need to believe in karma and in past and future lives.
+Speaking frankly, he encourages us to develop trust in karma and in past and future lives.

 Believing Karma Brings Mindfulness

-If we don’t believe seriously in karma, then we will not be mindful in our behavior.
+If we don’t believe seriously in karma, we may not be mindful of our behavior.
 Rinpoche poses a question that he has struggled with himself.
 Why are the previous practitioners – merely one generation before his own – why were they so genuine?
-And, he asks himself, why does his own generation seem to becoming more diluted?
-He also wonders, what about the millennials?
-They seem to be coming to dharma practice already diluted and so agitated.
+And, he asks himself, why does his own generation seem to become more diluted?
+He also wonders and worries about the millennials and his young students.
+He has observed that many are coming to dharma practice so agitated, looking for diluted practices.

 What is the fundamental difference?
-We are not educated about karma, and many of us don’t really believe in past and future lives.
-We only really care about this life, and thus we don’t really think about ethics.
+Rinpoche speculates that most of us are not educated about karma.
+And, many of us don’t really believe in past and future lives.
+We only really care about this life, and thus we don’t really think as seriously about ethics.
+We’re not convinced that every action has consequences.
 But look at yourself.
 Can you tell what’s going to happen in your life?
 Rinpoche says that one of his own college friends is already dead.

 Believing in Karma: Ethics